pablosproject/FuzzyBrain/Readme.md

       float output = calculator->getOutput();

-'''
+'

 This is a base case using only one FuzzyObject.
 If needed a FuzzyEngine can be used to collect several fuzzy object, manage relationship between objects and manage input and output.
-Also you can provide an EngineCreator that permit to import the engine from an XML or other sources.
+Also you can provide an EngineCreator to import the engine from an XML or other sources.

 ##Documentation
 All the documentation for the source code can be found at http://fuzzybrain.pablosproject.com/.

+#TDD
+All the elements in the software are developed using the TDD approach.
+All the unit test written are stored under the */test* folder and are written and executed using GoogleTest (https://code.google.com/p/googletest/).
+For a guide to setup a TDD environment using Google Test and Eclipse you can watch http://www.pablosproject.com/c-2/test-driven-developement-c-with-eclipse.

 #Contact